The Aiming High Short Breaks scheme is for children and young people who need additional support to attend or take part in leisure activities.

 The money will be paid in two installments throughout the year.

-- You have to return a monitoring form to let us know how the funds have been spent.
-This also helps us to plan for future services.
+- You have to return a monitoring form to tell us how the money has been spent

-Contat the Aiming High team at the Council:
+Contact the Aiming High team at Rutland County Council:

 Tel: 01572 722577